what’s a postpartum doula

 The bottom line is that providing practical and emotional support and evidence-based information for new parents helps them feel healthier, happier, better rested, and more confident and competent in navigating their new roles in what can often feel like a very foreign land.
-(And, yes, there are plenty of guidebooks to this foreign land, but as I point out to my clients, I’m there to help them with their baby, not the baby in the book who, all too often, doesn’t behave the way their actual baby does!)
+(And, yes, there are plenty of guidebooks to this foreign land, but as I point out to my clients, I’m here to help them with their baby, not the baby in the book who, all too often, doesn’t behave the way their actual baby does!)

-So, of course, I can easily list the services I provide, like education about newborn development, care and sleep; feeding support, information and assistance whether nursing or bottle; support with self-care measures for birth parents; help with older siblings; meal prep; household help; and providing referrals when there’s a need outside my scope of practice.
+So, of course, I can easily list the services I provide, like education about newborn development, care and sleep; feeding support, information, and assistance whether nursing or bottle; support with self-care measures for birth parents; help with older siblings; meal prep; household help; and providing referrals when there’s a need outside my scope of practice.

 But that list doesn’t do justice to how profound the postpartum doula’s role can be.
 A seasoned postpartum doula has a knack for knowing what’s needed in the moment.
 Do the parents need a nourishing meal or a nap to feel like they can pay attention, let alone function?
 Do they need the incredible sense of satisfaction and freedom that comes from learning how to safely and comfortably wear their baby in a carrier?
 Are they experiencing difficulty with nursing and just need to spend some time working on that?
 Do they need a soothing sitz bath so they can practice some self-care and work on healing their perineum?
 Or maybe the best thing in the moment for new parents is to see their power to soothe in holding their baby skin to skin.
-Maybe they need someone to listen– really listen, without judgement or jumping in to give advice– to their birth story or their (often ambivalent) feelings about life with a newborn.
+Maybe they need someone to listen– really listen, without judgment or jumping in to give advice– to their birth story or their (often ambivalent) feelings about life with a newborn.

-The truth is that some visits are filled with activity and are all about checking items off the to do list including things like: learning to bathe baby; teaching and practicing soothing techniques; fine-tuning their latch or finding a more comfortable breastfeeding position; setting up the breast pump and offering the first bottle; organizing the nursery; assembling baby gear; getting a load of laundry or sink full of dishes clean; shepherding the family to a pediatric visit; or stashing the fridge and freezer with meals for the weeks to come– all incredibly important tasks!
-Other postpartum visits might not look so busy, but are just as important and productive because they leave parents feeling encouraged, empowered and optimistic.
+The truth is that some visits are filled with activity and are all about checking items off the to-do list including things like: learning to bathe baby, teaching and practicing soothing techniques; fine-tuning their latch or finding a more comfortable breastfeeding position; setting up the breast pump and offering the first bottle; organizing the nursery; assembling baby gear; getting a load of laundry or sink full of dishes clean; shepherding the family to a pediatric visit; or stashing the fridge and freezer with meals for the weeks to come– all incredibly important tasks!
+Other postpartum visits might not look so busy but are just as important and productive because they leave parents feeling encouraged, empowered, and optimistic.
 And whatever it is that I’m doing, I want my clients to feel the way one mother I worked with put it: “Every time you come, I end up feeling so much more confident.”

 I think this comes from meeting each family where they are, instead of being dogmatic or embracing one particular parenting philosophy.
 In the same way that I teach parents how to “read” their baby and learn how to decode the different cues babies give, an experienced postpartum doula learns to read both babies and parents (and sometimes even visiting grandparents!) to know how to meet their needs and leave them feeling supported, cared for and stronger– physically and emotionally.
 Parents need room to experiment, learn, express doubts and frustration, and take some missteps without being judged or having a particular philosophy of parenting pushed on them.

-To quote Julia Jones, the Australian doula and author of Newborn Mothers, “When a baby is born, so is a mother.”
+To quote Julia Jones, the Australian doula, and author of Newborn Mothers, “When a baby is born, so is a mother.”
 I’d extend that to anyone who is parenting a newborn baby.
-Whether or not you’ve given birth, if you are the parent of a newborn (or newborns), there’s nothing quite like the tumult, joy, anxiety, growth and change of the postpartum period.
-And like a newborn baby, a newborn parent deserves the same attention, care, warmth and sense of safety to grow and thrive.
+Whether or not you’ve given birth, if you are the parent of a newborn (or newborns), there’s nothing quite like the tumult, joy, anxiety, growth, and change of the postpartum period.
+And like a newborn baby, a newborn parent deserves the same attention, care, warmth, and sense of safety to grow and thrive.
 Creating that nurturing environment is exactly what a good postpartum doula does.

 © Meema Spadola 2019 All Rights Reserved